Eugen888-oss/PP6/README.md

 #### Reflection Questions

 1. **Use `objdump -d` on `print_c` to find the assembly instructions corresponding to your `printf` calls.**
+When working with printf() calls a function from the C standard library.
 2. **Why is the syntax written differently from GAS assembly?
 Compare NASM vs. GAS notation.**
 3. **How could you use `fprintf` to write output both to `stdout` and to a file instead?
 Provide example code.**